JuliaLang/julia/doc/src/manual/modules.md

 short and simplified examples, so we won't use `include`.

 The recommended style is not to indent the body of the module, since that would typically lead to whole files being indented.
-Also, it is common to use `MixedCase` for module names (just like types), and use the plural form if applicable, especially if the module contains a similarly named identifier, to avoid name clashes.
+Also, it is common to use `UpperCamelCase` for module names (just like types), and use the plural form if applicable, especially if the module contains a similarly named identifier, to avoid name clashes.
 For example,